ZeyuL01/BIT/docs/Examples/Examples5.rst

                   df=df.sort_values(by="adjusted p-value",ascending=True)
                   df.to_csv('./10XGENOMICS/motifs/pbmc10k_'+str(i)+"/"+keys+'_motifs.csv',index=False)

 To generate results using ArchR and scBasset, you cannot use the marker peaks produced by SnapATAC2.
 Instead, you need to process the scATAC-seq data directly from the fragments.
-We recommend consulting the original manuals for further details: (1) the (1) `ArchR manual <https://www.archrproject.com/index.html>`_ (2) `scBasset manual <https://github.com/calico/scBasset>`_.
+We recommend consulting the original manuals for further details: (1) `ArchR manual <https://www.archrproject.com/index.html>`_ (2) `scBasset manual <https://github.com/calico/scBasset>`_.

 For ArchR: